Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (435) 688-3200 | Red Cliffs Recreation Area Website | Hours: 24 hours | Entrance: Free

-More than 45,000 acres of protected wilderness area comprise the Red Cliffs Recreation Area in Southwest Utah.
+More than 45,000 acres of protected wilderness comprise the Red Cliffs Recreation Area in Southwest Utah.
 This dense expanse of desert is only 20 minutes outside of St. George and provides opportunities for solitude and natural quiet.

 City Activities in St. George